 Tank size small

-There are two primary types of dehumidifier on the domestic market, compressor (refrigerant) or desiccant dehumidifiers.
+There are two primary types of dehumidifiers on the domestic market, compressor (refrigerant) or desiccant dehumidifiers.

-The dehumidifier needs to heat the desiccant material continuously, using an electrical heating element, to dry out the wheel and keep absorbing the moisture from the air.
+The dehumidifier needs to continuously heat the desiccant material, using an electrical heating element to dry out the wheel and keep absorbing the air’s moisture.
 This means that desiccant dehumidifiers will use more electricity than refrigerant dehumidifiers.

 Why Buy a Desiccant Dehumidifier?

 The desiccant dehumidifier is a perfect choice for those who want to remove moisture from an unheated house or room.

 The reason the desiccant models have an advantage in colder temperatures is due to how refrigerant models work.
 A refrigerant dehumidifier works most efficiently when the unit’s temperature is colder than the air around it.
 As soon as the environment drops below 50°F or 10oc, a refrigerant dehumidifier will work less efficiently, as ice begins to form within the unit.
 The refrigerant model needs to spend time heating up and removing the ice before continuing.